 No matter who you are, most likely, you wish you could sleep just a little bit better.
 With the way technology pulls our focus from task to task and notification to notification, shutting our brains down at night can prove incredibly difficult.
 Not only do our jobs and kids and families need our attention, but less important things like social media or television seem to beg for it, too.
 We grapple with the fear of missing out and hunt for a little dopamine by pulling open our apps one last time right before slumber.

 But all of this can wreak havoc on our sleep cycle.
 Even for the best of sleepers, the constant screens throughout the day and fast-paced nature of daily life can impede the quality of your sleep each time you hit the hay.
 At KIM+ONO, part of our mission is to bring luxury to your everyday.
 And what’s more luxurious than a full, restful night of sleep?
-So this week on the journal, we’re breaking down six tips to help you drift off into sleep a little bit more easily, and stay asleep with a quality snooze that will re-energize you and reinvigorate you all week long.
+So this week on the journal, we’re breaking down six tips for better sleep, and to help you stay asleep with a quality snooze that will re-energize you and reinvigorate you all week long.

 It seems too simple to be true, but the simplest tactics tend to work the best.
 Your body follows a natural rhythm to keep track of time.
 It’s called your circadian rhythm, and it basically informs your body when it’s time to sleep and when it’s time to wake.
 One way to encourage your body to fall into that rhythm and allow you a decent night of rest is to make sure your daily light exposure corresponds with your wake and sleep periods.
 That means, any natural light or bright light that you can absorb during wakeful hours will help increase your daytime energy.
 Slip into your pink kimono robe to make mornings a little bit easier if you’re not so keen on waking up with the sun.
 Just a little bit of luxury makes it easier to slip out of bed and into your day.
 In addition, decrease your exposure to blue light at the end of the day.
 Blue light tricks your mind into thinking it’s still daytime, so take a break from the screen, slip back into you pink kimono robe and wind down with a book instead.